Edited by: Andrea Pressnell

 Below are just some of the potential uses for this technology:

 - Astronaut Training: Before boarding a spacecraft, astronauts require a significant amount of training and preparation.
 Specifically, crew members need to adapt to microgravity in order to successfully live in space.
-Virtual reality can help astronauts acclimatize themselves to changes in time, speed, movement, and other factors, supporting the training process.
+Virtual reality can help astronauts acclimate themselves to changes in time, speed, movement, and other factors, supporting the training process.

-However, it can take some time to adapt to a virtual environment and some astronauts may prefer hands-on, traditional training approaches.
+However, it can take some time to adapt to a virtual environment and some astronauts may prefer exclusively hands-on, traditional training approaches.
 It is important for space organizations to make a careful decision to implement these technologies and develop training plans that meet the needs of their crew members.

-Speak to the Specialists at HigherEchelon
+Speak to the Experts at HigherEchelon

 If your organization is interested in extended reality technologies, you need gaming and simulation experts who can help you realize your goals.
 At HigherEchelon, our team has the skills, experience, and knowledge necessary to implement immersive training for your needs, helping bring your learners closer to the real experience.